marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The value will be saved under this name as a global variable and can be retrieved by that name.

 for each participant
-	If you switch this on, you can set the value for each participant separatly.
+	If you switch this on, you can set the value for each participant separately.
 The value will be stored as a global variable in an array with the participant ID as index.

 default
 	You can set a default.